AttractionsAttractions in FiveWalt Disney World (FL)

 ©Disney

-The ride experience lasts 4 minutes and is very smooth.
+The ride experience lasts a bit more than 4 minutes and is very smooth.
 Many (but not all) riders who have problems with motion sickness on screen-based rides report that they are able to ride Flight of Passage.
 But if you’re still uncertain about whether a banshee ride is in your future, you can check out our Ride Wimp’s review.

 5. The Nuts and Bolts.

-We’ve talked about the seating and safety restraints of this attraction above.
-Just in case you were skimming: the ride vehicle is a “link chair” that you’ll sit on like a motorcycle.
+The ride vehicle is a “link chair” that you’ll sit on like a motorcycle.
 It has back and leg restraints that may cause some guests to feel claustrophobic, and may also prohibit guests of some body shapes and sizes from riding.
-Although there is a test seat outside the attraction, it’s possible to fit the test seat and still have trouble on the actual link chair.
+Although there is a test seat outside the attraction, it’s possible to fit the test seat and still have trouble with the actual link chair.

-Since Avatar Flight of Passage remains the most popular ride in Animal Kingdom, you should visit early in the day or nearer park closing time.
-It’s open for Early Theme Park Entry, and you can purchase an Individual Lightning Lane (ILL) to shorten your wait.
+Since Avatar Flight of Passage remains the most popular ride in Animal Kingdom, you should visit early in the day or near park closing time.
+It’s open for Early Theme Park Entry and (when Animal Kingdom has them) Extended Evening Theme Park Hours.
+Alternatively, you can purchase a Lightning Lane Single Pass or Premier Pass to shorten your wait.
+We’ve observed that buying the LLSP is one of the best cost-per-minute-saved line-skipping options at WDW.

 The Bottom Line.